backupbrew/switchbrew/Filesystem services.md

 Takes a u32 partition ID, returns 0x2EE202 for partitions which do not exist, 0x320002 for partitions which cannot be opened and a valid [\#IStorage](#IStorage "wikilink") handle otherwise.

+## MountSystemSaveData

+Mounts savedata(savecommon/saveuser) in the SYSTEM [NAND](Flash%20Filesystem.md "wikilink") partition.
+One of the input params is the u64 [saveID](Flash%20Filesystem.md "wikilink").

+## CreateSystemSaveData

+Creates savedata(savecommon/saveuser) in the SYSTEM [NAND](Flash%20Filesystem.md "wikilink") partition.
+One of the input params is the u64 [saveID](Flash%20Filesystem.md "wikilink").

 ## MountContentStorage